Clon1998/mobileraker_companion/README.md

 ```

 ## Companion - Config
-By default you should not need to create a config file.
-However, in case you want to use multiple printers with a single companion instance, enforce logins via moonraker or want to change some of the notification behavior here is a overview of the available sections and configs:
+By default, you don't need to create a config file.
+However, if you want to use multiple printers with a single Companion instance, enforce logins via Moonraker, or modify the notification behavior, you can customize the configuration.
+Below is an overview of the available sections and configurations

 ```properties
 [general]